Skip to main content

 4. “Good design is understandable.”

 Design should communicate its purpose and functionality.
-Rams believed that users should be able to easily understand how to interact with and use a product without confusion.
+Users should be able to understand how to use a product without confusion.

 5. “Good design is unobtrusive.”

-A well-designed product should be consistent with its intended use.
-Instead, it should be subtle, allowing the user to focus on the task.
+A well-designed product shouldn’t draw attention to itself.
+It should be subtle, letting the user focus on the task at hand.

 6. “Good design is honest.”

-Rams was all about honesty in design.
-He advocated for products that are true to their purpose, materials, and construction.
-He believed that design should not deceive or mislead users.
+Rams advocated for products that are true to their purpose, materials, and construction.
+Design shouldn’t deceive or mislead users.

 7. “Good design is long-lasting.”